takamooori/ros2-humble-setup-on-ubuntu/README.md

 ```
 cd /opt/ros/humble/
 ```
- then you can see setup.sh
+ then you can see setup.bash

-### Sourtcing the setup script
+### Sourcing the setup script
  For each terminal, you need to run this code below ( you can see more easy way later)
 ```
 source /opt/ros/humble/setup.bash